 A lot of spritz cookie recipes call for almond flavoring so if you like almond flavoring you should definitely add it.
 If you are like me and really and truly dislike almond flavored things, you should skip it and add butter flavoring or another that you like in it’s place.
 Big fan of almonds, but not a cheerleader for the flavoring.

-You’re also going to need a cookie press.
 There isn’t any way around this if you want to make Spritz cookies but I can tell you how to get one pretty cheap 🙂 There are all types available in all price ranges.
 Personally, I would stay away from anything plastic.
 This one has plastic parts but the majority of it, the parts that take the pressure, are stainless and that makes it work really well.
 This one retails for about $25 but if you get it at Michael’s Arts and Crafts or Hobby Lobby, you can use a coupon for 40-50% off.
 Michael’s has their coupon available online to print or you can get it on their phone app.
 Hobby Lobby also has theirs available online and if you’re in the store and want to use it you can just pull up their webpage and show the cashier the coupon.
 I got this one at Hobby Lobby.
 So I used a coupon and paid a little over $12 for a new one.

-You’re also going to need colorful sprinkles and a funnel if you want to do a cute little technique I’m going to show you later.
+You’ll want colorful sprinkles and a funnel if you want to do a cute little technique I’m going to show you later.
 Funnel is optional, cute sprinkles are a must 🙂

 Place softened butter and sugar in a mixing bowl.

 And beat the mess out of it until it’s well blended and fluffy.

 Add in egg, milk, and flavorings and beat again until well mixed.

 Then add in flour and baking powder.